-A CSP shall have a policy on its approach to outsourcing, including contingency plans, exit strategies as well as a general policy that covers all aspects of outsourcing, including non-material outsourcing, whether the outsourcing takes place within a corporate group or not.

-A CSP shall ensure, when relying on a third party for the performance of any operational function, that it takes reasonable steps to avoid undue additional operational risk to the provision of continuous and satisfactory service to clients and the performance of its services on a continuous and satisfactory basis.

-When the CSP outsources any function, the CSP shall remain fully responsible for discharging all of its obligations under the Act or these Rules and shall adequately manage the risks relating to such outsourcing arrangements at all times.

-R3-9.6 CSP retains full regulatory responsibility and shall ensure for the proper management of the risks associated with the outsourced activities lies with the CSP.

-R3-9.7 When the CSP outsources any function, the CSP shall ensure that the outsourcing arrangements do not result in the delegation of responsibility.

-R3-98 The outsourcing of operational functions may not be undertaken in such a way as to materially impair:
+- R3-9.1 A CSP shall have a policy on its approach to outsourcing, including contingency plans, exit strategies as well as a general policy that covers all aspects of outsourcing, including non-material outsourcing, whether the outsourcing takes place within a corporate group or not. - R3-9.2 A CSP shall ensure, when relying on a third party for the performance of any operational function, that it takes reasonable steps to avoid undue additional operational risk to the provision of continuous and satisfactory service to clients and the performance of its services on a continuous and satisfactory basis. - R3-9.3 When the CSP outsources any function, the CSP shall remain fully responsible for discharging all of its obligations under the Act or these Rules and shall adequately manage the risks relating to such outsourcing arrangements at all times. - R3-9.4 The CSP shall exercise due skill, care and diligence when entering into, managing or terminating any arrangement for the outsourcing to a service provider of any operational functions. - R3-9.5 The CSP shall carry out an ongoing assessment of the operational risks and the concentration risk associated with all its outsourcing arrangements.
+The CSP shall notify the MFSA of any material developments. - R3-9.6 CSP retains full regulatory responsibility and shall ensure that the proper management of the risks associated with the outsourced activities lies with the CSP. - R3-9.7 When the CSP outsources any function, the CSP shall ensure that the outsourcing arrangements do not result in the delegation of responsibility. - R3-9.8 The outsourcing of operational functions may not be undertaken in such a way as to materially impair: - i. the ability of the MFSA to monitor the CSP's compliance with all its obligations; - ii. the orderly conduct of the CSP's business; - iii. the quality of the CSP's internal controls; - iv. the CSP's ability to manage and monitor its business and activities; or v. the ability of internal governance bodies, such as the Board of Directors, to fulfil their oversight tasks.